binduwavell/Aikau/tutorial/chapters/Tutorial1.md

 In this tutorial we're going to create a very simple application that allows a user to login and access their personal home folder in the Repository.

-The only thing required to complete the tutorial is an installed and operational instance of Alfresco.
+The only things required to complete the tutorial are an installed and operational instance of Alfresco and a recent version of [Maven](http://maven.apache.org/download.cgi).
 If you don't have Alfresco installed then you can download and install it from [here](http://www.alfresco.com/products/community "Alfresco Community Download Page").
 It’s recommended that you download and install a new version of Alfresco Community because you’ll need administrator privileges to work through the entire tutorial.

 **NOTE: If you wish to use an Alfresco Repository that is not locally hosted then you should follow the instructions described [here](./UsingRemoteRepository.md "Link to instructions for configuring a remote Alfresco Repository") to update the default client configuration.**